Mupanguri/Retrieve/Tenda-TX2-Pro-Setup-Guide.md

 ## 🎉 **Tenda TX2 Pro Setup Complete!**

-Your **HICC Guest Network** is now fully integrated with your Tenda TX2 Pro router!
+Your **Victim Guest Network** is now fully integrated with your Tenda TX2 Pro router!
 The captive portal will automatically serve your professional sign-in page with RTG branding to all WiFi guests.

 ### 📋 **Final Configuration Summary:**
 - ✅ **WiFi Networks:** HICC-Guest-2.4, 5G, 6G configured